Student athlete compensation: History

 Several startups, including ATHLYT, have emerged to connect brands with student-athletes following the NCAA’s adoption of interim NIL policies, signaling a growing marketplace for athlete sponsorships.
 Grambling University signed what is believed to be one of the first NIL deals in 2022.
 In July 2023, multiple bills were introduced by members of Congress to regulate NIL.

 In May 2024, NCAA settled the House v.
 NCAA class action lawsuit for $2.8 billion.
 The main plaintiffs, Grant House and Sedona Prince, sought an injunction to force the NCAA and affiliated athletic conferences to lift restrictions on revenue sharing from broadcast rights.
 The plaintiffs also sought damages related to their inability to use their name, image, and likeness.
 This lawsuit highlights changes in the legal approach to the NCAA's amateurism defense, which had been central to its stance on student-athlete compensation but was nearly eliminated by the NCAA v.
 Alston decision.
 As part of the settlement, schools are allowed to share up to $20.5 million of revenue a year with athletes, but NIL deals must go through a clearinghouse to determine if they are "fair market value".

 In March 2025, Amir "Aura" Khan, a student manager on McNeese's men's basketball team, garnered widespread attention for being the first student manager of an NCAA varsity team to sign a NIL endorsement by signing NIL marketing deals with TickPick, Insomnia Cookies, and Buffalo Wild Wings.

+Claimed advantages

+Name, Image, and Likeness (NIL) policies permit student-athletes to receive compensation while maintaining scholarship eligibility.
+Prior to these policies, compensation was limited to educational expenses, which some critics argued did not reflect the economic value of athletes.
+NIL policies also enable student-athletes to engage in endorsement and branding activities.
+NIL income has been associated with financial considerations for athletes from low-income backgrounds and with changes in recruitment and retention decisions.
+NIL has also contributed to the growth of athlete endorsement opportunities across multiple sports.
+Recent analyses report that the NIL marketplace has expanded into a multibillion-dollar industry.
+The implementation of NIL policies continues to evolve as schools and governing bodies adjust regulations.

+The NCAA adopted Name, Image, and Likeness (NIL) policies for student-athletes across all three divisions on June 30, 2021.
+This regulation enables athletes to monetize their personal brand and professional talents.
+The policy allows athletes to generate personal income, providing financial opportunities for themselves and their families while offering experience in financial management.